Plane (film)

 Plane is a 2023 American action thriller film directed by Jean-François Richet from a screenplay by Charles Cumming and J. P. Davis.
-The film stars Gerard Butler, Mike Colter, Yoson An, and Tony Goldwyn.
-The plot centers on a pilot (Butler) allying with a prisoner (Colter) to save his passengers from a hostile territory they landed in for an emergency landing.
+Starring Gerard Butler and Mike Colter, it follows a commercial pilot allying with a suspected murderer to save his passengers from a hostile territory after an emergency landing.

 The film was announced in 2016, acquired by Lionsgate in 2019, sold to Solstice Studios in 2020, and re-acquired by Lionsgate in 2021.
 It was shot in Puerto Rico.

-Plane was released in the United States on January 13, 2023.
-It received generally favorable reviews from critics and has grossed $51 million worldwide.
+Plane was released in the United States on January 13, 2023 by Lionsgate.
+It received generally favorable reviews from critics and grossed $74.5 million worldwide on a $25 million budget.